FG dismisses $24bn annual diaspora remittances – The Sun Nigeria

 Fred Itua and Aidoghie Paulinus, Abuja

-Federal Government, yesterday, dismissed the over $24 billion remittances by Nigerians in the diaspora every year as gross misrepresentation of the facts, adding that the figure was far higher.
+The Federal Government, yesterday, dismissed the over $24 billion remittances by Nigerians in the diaspora every year.
+It said the figure is a gross misrepresentation of the of the facts, adding that the actual figure is more than that.

 The minister revealed that the annual remittances represents 6.1 per cent of Nigeria’s Gross Domestic Products (GDP) and 83 per cent of the national budget.